Trentonom0r3/Ezsynth/README.md

 Perform things like style transfer, color transfer, inpainting, superimposition, video stylization and more!

-We use [Trentonom0r3/ebsynth](https://github.com/Trentonom0r3/ebsynth) to create a library version of Ebsynth.

 This implementation makes use of advanced physics based edge detection and RAFT optical flow, which leads to more accurate results during synthesis.

+Ezsynth uses [Trentonom0r3/ebsynth](https://github.com/Trentonom0r3/ebsynth) - library version of Ebsynth.

 # Table of Contents